Muzaffarnagar riots accused found dead

-Muzaffarnagar, Dec 24 (PTI) An accused in the 2013 Muzaffarnagar riots was found dead under mysterious circumstances at Sikheda village here, police said Monday.Sodan Singh's body was found Sunday evening hanging from the ceiling of a room, which housed a tube well, they said.The body was sent for postmortem and the matter is being investigated, police said.Singh's son has lodged a complaint at the local police station and alleged that his 60-year-old father was murdered, they said.Based on the complaint, a case was registered against Anup, Rajesh, Sunil Kumar and Ramgopal, police said.The communal clashes in Muzaffarnagar and adjoining areas in August and September 2013 had claimed more than 60 lives while over 40,000 people were displaced.
-Singh was also named as an accused in a sexual harassment case.
-PTI CORR ANBANB
+Muzaffarnagar, Nov 10 (PTI) An accused in the 2013 Muzaffarnagar riots was found dead in his home in Kutba village here, police said Saturday.The body of Ram Das alias Kala (30), bearing a bullet injury, was sent for a post-mortem examination, they said, adding that the matter was being probed.Police are yet to ascertain whether Das committed suicide or was murdered.Meanwhile, security was beefed up in and around the communally sensitive village where eight people had reportedly died and several left injured during the 2013 riots.Extra police personnel were deployed as a precautionary measure to prevent any untoward incident, officials said.The communal clashes in Muzaffarnagar and adjoining areas in August and September 2013 had claimed more than 60 lives while over 40,000 people were displaced.
+PTI CORR RHL

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today